oatnewguo/settler-colonialism-lang/texts/README.md

   - https://archive.org/details/uneditedletterso104jenn

 ## Published books
-  - Mostly from the Library of Congress collection The First American West: The Ohio River Valley, 1750-1820

 Filson, John (1784) - The discovery, settlement, and present state of Kentucke : and an essay towards the topography and natural history of that important country ; to which is added, an appendix, containing, I. The adventures of Col. Daniel Boon, one of the first settlers, comprehending every important occurrence in the political history of that province.
 II.
 The minutes of the Piankashaw council, held at Post St. Vincents, April 15, 1784.
 III.
 An account of the Indian nations inhabiting within the limits of the thirteen United States ...
 IV.
 The stages and distances between Philadelphia and the Falls of the Ohio; from Pittsburg to Pensacola and several other places.
 The whole illustrated by a new and accurate map of Kentucke and the country adjoining, drawn from actual surveys
   - We have included the main body of the text, as well as parts I, III, and IV of the appendix